Sex abuse inquiry: English soccer failed to protect youths

 “As a result, the FA allowed children to be put at potential risk of abuse by Bennell had he attempted to involve himself in football.”

 Sheldon said that although child protection in sport has improved since 2005 he was making 13 recommendations particularly for the FA to now act on.
-They include assigning one board member the role of children’s safeguarding champion, to develop a five-year strategy and for annual spot checks of grassroots clubs safeguarding policies.
+They include assigning one board member the role of children’s safeguarding champion, to develop a five-year strategy and for annual spot checks of grassroots clubs’ safeguarding policies.

+Chelsea has previously apologized for the reprehensible conduct by Eddie Heath, who coached youth teams from 1968-1979, after conducting its own investigation into child sexual abuse.
+Sheldon said Chelsea should have done more in response to the first disclosures by a player that Heath had made sexual advances around 1975.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports